 Minor in Possession of Alcohol in California - BPC 25662

-In the United States juveniles are considered those who are under the age of 18 and are defined as minors.
-In juvenile cases the terminology and the laws are different in how they are treated.
-Business and Professions Code 25662 is California's “minor in possession” law and prohibits minors under 21 from possessing an alcoholic beverage in any public place.
+In the United States, juveniles are defined as those under the age of 18.
+In juvenile cases, the terminology and laws are different in how they are treated.
+Business and Professions Code 25662 is California's “minor in possession” law, which prohibits minors under 21 from possessing an alcoholic beverage in any public place.

 In California, it's illegal for minors to possess or consume alcohol in any public place.
 In the context of alcohol consumption, anyone under 21 years old is considered a minor.

-Additionally, a public place is described as any place outside of the home including public parks, restaurants, bars, beaches, among many other places.
+Additionally, a public place is described as any place outside of the home, including public parks, restaurants, bars, and beaches, among many other places.
 If a minor is observed consuming alcohol in a public place, they can be charged with minor in possession.

-Minor in possession of alcohol is a misdemeanor offense, punishable by community service and fines.
+A minor in possession of alcohol is a misdemeanor offense punishable by community service and fines.
 Since it's considered a misdemeanor crime, an “MIP” can impact a minor's criminal record and future.
-A minor's driver's license can also be suspended if they are convicted.
+If convicted, a minor's driver's license can also be suspended.

-Therefore, due to the harsh legal consequences, it's important that a minor who has been charged with MIP, or the parent with a child who was charged with minor in possession to consult with a juvenile criminal defense lawyer as soon as possible.
+Therefore, due to the harsh legal consequences, a minor who has been charged with MIP or a parent with a child who was charged with minor in possession must consult with a juvenile criminal defense lawyer as soon as possible.
+A criminal record can have serious implications for a minor's future, affecting their education, employment opportunities, and even their ability to secure housing.

 If your teenage son or daughter has been charged with possession of alcohol - Call our juvenile crimes defense attorney to review the details.